 - Delivery: Face-to-face

-- Methods: The course is run in a small group so that participants can each work on their own individual needs and achieve their own particular outcomes.
-It is a mix of teaching, plenary discussions and active individual practice work.
+- Methods: Teaching, plenary discussions, small group work and active individual practice work.
 Individuals can take an active role in giving feedback and undertaking role playing scenarios (if necessary) for others in the group.
-Each participant gets the opportunity to work on their own main issue with focussed input from the Masterclass leader and support from the others in the group.
+Each participant gets the opportunity to work on their own main issue with focussed input from the facilitator and support from the others in the group.

-- Pre-event preparation: Before they come to the Masterclass, I send each participant some pre-course work so they can outline their pressing concerns about their personal impact, specify their needs for the day, reflect on previous feedback and learning and seek feedback from colleagues on their current personal impact.
+- Pre-event preparation: Pre-course questionnaire, so delegates can outline their pressing concerns about their personal impact, specify their needs for the day, reflect on previous feedback and learning and seek feedback from colleagues on their current personal impact.

 Please click the links below for more information about this masterclass: